deadlydog/deadlydog.github.io/_drafts/2026-02-24-Easily-get-output-and-logs-from-users-you-help-remotely.md

 ## Video call

-If you have the ability to do a video call, this is often the easiest way to help someone remotely.
+If you have the ability to do a synchronous video call, this is often the easiest way to help someone remotely.
-You can see their screen and guide them through the process of running the command and getting the output.
+You can see their screen and guide them through the process of running commands and seeing the output.

 You can use the screen sharing feature in a video conferencing tool like Zoom, Microsoft Teams, Slack, or Discord.

 If the user will need to reboot their PC as part of the process, you may prefer to have them video call you from their phone instead of their PC, using an app like FaceTime, WhatsApp, Google Meet, or Zoom.

+We often help others asynchronously though, such as through chat or email, so screen sharing and video calls aren't always an option.

 ## Screenshot

 Use the <kbd>PrtSc</kbd> (or <kbd>Print Screen</kbd>) key to capture the whole screen, or <kbd>Alt</kbd> + <kbd>PrtSc</kbd> to capture just the active window.
-This will copy the screenshot to the clipboard, which they can then paste into a Slack or Teams message.
+This will copy the screenshot to the clipboard, which they can then paste into a Slack or Teams message or email.

 ## Video